The dropdown column lets a user select one or more options from a selection.

 Reading the dropdown column

-The column_values object enables you to return column-specific subfields by sending a fragment in your query.
+You can query the dropdown column using the column_values object that enables you to return column-specific subfields by sending a fragment in your query.
 Values for the dropdown column are of the DropdownValue type.

 query {